ADHD Penetration, 2018

 VIXIA camcorder, silicone dildo, Oakley sunglasses, hair extensions, bald cap, ViDi action cam, self color-changing egg

 In ADHD Penetration, virtual selves step offscreen, emerging from the fog of a post-apocalyptic rave.
-Equipped with sunglasses to shield vision from darkness, two bodies carry devices of capture, namely: the dildo-phallus and the camcorder.
+Equipped with sunglasses to shield vision from darkness, bodies carry devices of capture, namely: the (dildo-)phallus and the camcorder.
 Penetrating “attention deficit hyperactivity disorder” as both a diagnosis and extrapolated condition of the 21st century elicits an act of coitus as well as a deconstruction of attention and velocity within the body.
-Offline and live-streaming to unseeable destinations, the work empathizes for the world’s new baby consumed by YouTube clip loops, inherited hyperactivity, and a “selfie”-identity surveilled between architectures of the profile, the club, and some doggystyle.
+Offline and live-streaming to unseeable futures, the work empathizes for a world’s fresh flesh consumed by YouTube clip loops, Adderall, and a “selfie”-identity surveilled between architectures of the profile, the club, and (some) doggies(-style).

 The performance was premiered as part of Dirty Debüt’s third edition, “Snickers,” at Sophiensæle – with a short screen-interlude featuring Elliott Cennetoglu.
 (Documentation images © Dorothea Tuch & Telémachos Alexiou [Sophiensæle], Paula Reissig [Performing Arts Festival Berlin], and Isabel Machado Rios [Fuchsbau Festival]; non-participatory documentation video © Diethild Meier.)
 Documentation of the work, accompanied by/with a performed reaction-video featuring Harald Stojan, was live-streamed during the COVID-19 pandemic as part of Borderless for Reconnect Festival and Ejercicios de apertura for Perfolink.